HarshCasper/HelpingHand/README.md

 - UI/UX Designing

 This would be an enriching experience for all of us that are part of this team.

+## How our project is more accessible for visually impaired people

+- Every feature, from image labeling to currency detection uses a text-to-speech feature to speak out to the user whatever is detected 🗣️
+- Each screen vibrates with different intensity on being opened helping to user navigate.
+The buttons also have unique vibrations for better accessibility 📳
+- We have used a minimum number of buttons, but whichever buttons are there, are of a large size.
+For instance, the top half of the screen will be one button, and the bottom half, another button so that a user does not need to precisely click on a particular position 🔘
+- All features, except the image captioning feature, work completely offline and do not require any internet connection📶
+- All offline features work in real-time and do not need any pre-processing time for the models to make predictions so the user can get instant updates🏎️

+## For contributors

+- To get a deeper understanding and build insturctions for the project please check out our project's [Wiki Page](https://github.com/HarshCasper/HelpingHand/wiki).
+- Before contributing do go through the [Code of Conduct](https://github.com/HarshCasper/HelpingHand/blob/master/CODE_OF_CONDUCT.md) and the [Contributors Guidelines](https://github.com/HarshCasper/HelpingHand/blob/master/CONTRIBUTING.md).
+- If you find any bug in the application, or a feature you think would be nice to have, please open an [issue](https://github.com/HarshCasper/HelpingHand/issues).

+## Branch Policy

+- [master](https://github.com/HarshCasper/HelpingHand): This is the default branch of the repository which contains the flutter appliation.
+- [Backend-CaptionBot](https://github.com/HarshCasper/HelpingHand/tree/Backend-CaptionBot): This is the branch with the backend that is currently in use for the image captioning feature.
+- [experimental-backend](https://github.com/HarshCasper/HelpingHand/tree/experimental-backend): This is an experimental backend we were working on using our own model and training scripts.
+But the model was too heavy to be hosted on a free server, so we went with our caption bot backend as it is a very light weight and accurate service.
+- [landing-page](https://github.com/HarshCasper/HelpingHand/tree/landing-page): This branch holds the landing website of the project.

 ## LICENSE 📜